 When my screen says 'Registration isn't available at this time,' what does it mean?
 It means this isn't your access time.
-See your registration information sheet or the Course Schedule for your access periods.
+See your registration information sheet for your access periods.

 What are optional fees?
-These are fees you choose to pay when you register.
+These are fees you may choose to pay when you register.
+You may select and purchase Optional Fees during registration or you could return to the page Optional Fees at a later date to select and purchase Optional Fees.
 For a description of available optional fees, see the General Information catalog.

 The class I want is full.
 What now?
 Join its waitlist, if you're eligible, and let the system wait for a seat to open.
 If the class has no list, try to add it during add-drop or speak with your academic adviser about alternative classes that may satisfy your degree plan.